Rich Ohrnberger: San Diego Chargers

 Ohrnberger signed with the San Diego Chargers on March 21, 2013.
 On September 10, 2014 Ohrnberger became a starter after the Chargers center Nick Hardwick was placed on the injured reserve.

 Personal life

 Ohrnberger earned a reputation as a class clown and prankster while at Penn State.
-Perhaps his most infamous prank involved impersonating teammate A.Q.
-Shipley during an October 2008 conference call with reporters.
+Perhaps his most infamous prank involved impersonating teammate A. Q. Shipley during an October 2008 conference call with reporters.
 In addition, he performed stand-up comedy at the Hollywood Improv during team activities prior to the 2009 Rose Bowl.
 Ohrnberger has a reputation for off-color humor.
 Ohrnberger currently hosts a sports radio show in San Diego with Mark Willard, The Mark and Rich Show on XTRA Sports 1360.
 This show has given birth to Dicky Fowlberger, a character created by a game on the show called The List, due to its sponsorship by Cobra Puma and Mark Willard's love of Ricky Fowler.
+Ohrnberger also does a sports segment in San Diego for 101.5 KGB-FM's Mornings with Sarah and Clint (formerly Mornings with Sarah, Boyer and Clint).

 In 2019, Ohrnberger was a radio color commentator for San Diego Fleet games, working alongside play-by-play Jon Schaeffer.